-- A common practice in economics, finance, and accounting studies: firm fixed effects in regression models. - FE regression absorbs the influences of individual-specific, unobservable, and time-invariant effects. - We argue that, without theoretical modeling or appropriate econometric designs, prevailing use of fixed effects may - failing to identify the effect of the persistent variable of interest. - The R&D-patent relation is perhaps the most intuitive relation in economics. - More R&D input, more patent output - We conduct a comprehensive literature from 200+ papers based on the survey papers of Ederer and Manso (2011), He and Tian (2018), Lerner and Seru (2022) and author's reading list. - Statistics suggests that 40% to 50% estimates are insignificant or even have negative values on R&D.
+- A common practice in economics, finance, and accounting studies is to include firm fixed effects in regression models. - Researchers choose fixed effects (FE) regressions and claim that such absorb the influences of individual-specific, unobservable, and time-invariant effects - which is the advantage. - In this paper, we argue that, without theoretical modeling or appropriate econometric designs, such prevailing use of fixed effects may have disadvantage -failing to identify the effect of the persistent variable of interest. - The R&D-patent relation had been extensively examined by Hausman et al. (1984), Griliches (1990), etc. - It is perhaps the most intuitive relation in economics: more R&D input, more patent output